 Today, data is central to customer relations and the Societe Generale Group organisation.
 In a digital environment, the Bank improves its services to its clients, its risk management, and its operational efficiency, thanks to data use while ensuring its quality, security and protection.

-With 75 million digital contacts every month in France, digital is becoming customers' main point of entry with the Bank.
+With millions digital contacts every month, digital is becoming customers' main point of entry with the Bank.
 With new technology, these ever-multiplying data are analysed more closely, enabling Societe Generale to offer its customers more personalised and relevant service, by pairing the best of human and digital resources.

 At the same time, data is central to the concept of trust.
-French people are concerned about the protection of their data, and only the banks have the trust of more than half of all French people in this regard*.
 Societe Generale’s role as a trusted third party is a real competitive advantage that the Group must retain.